 Story IDs: Tracker can’t reuse your existing ticket/story IDs from your current tool, so don’t include an ID column/field in your import file.
 If you want to keep and reference them, you could use the comment field to contain the ID or a URL to the old stories.

-Formatting: Please be sure that your file is saved in UTF-8 as well as CSV format.
+Formatting: Please be sure that your file is saved in UTF-8 as well as CSV format, and using commas as the delimiter.

 Additional data: Your previous tool may contain additional data fields/columns that are not compatible with Tracker’s importable fields.
 If you wish to retain these points of data, you might consider adding them in the Description, Tasks, or Comments fields in your CSV import file.